In this article, you’ll learn what is a spark plug, how it works? different types of spark plugs, working, requirements, how to clean, and more.

 - it must be perfectly gas-tight.
-Any leakage of hot gases will upset the normal steady state of the plug causing such high temperature to be reached that the insulator and the electrode will disintegrate and fall into the cylinder.
+Any leakage of hot gases will upset the normal steady state of the plug causing such a high temperature to be reached that the insulator and the electrode will disintegrate and fall into the cylinder.

-- It must be corrosion resistant.
+- It must be corrosion-resistant.

 - It must have proper reach into the combustion chamber Reach is the length of the threaded portion that enters the cylinder.
 If a long reach plug is fitted into a short reach hole, it will reduce the combustion space and increase the compression ratio.
-On the other hand, if a sort reach plug is fitted into a long reach hole, it will increase the combustion space and reduce the compression ratio.
+On the other hand, if a sort of reach plug is fitted into a long reach hole, it will increase the combustion space and reduce the compression ratio.

 - It should also reduce the electrode erosion caused by excessively long sparking.